5 Steps to Becoming a CPA in Kentucky

 - CPE hours claimed for course

 Do you have a special interest within the accounting field?
 Consider pursuing it!
-Specializations in Kentucky within the world of accounting include management consulting, taxation, cost accounting, financial analysis, government accounting, and academia.
+Specializations in Kentucky within the world of accounting include management consulting, taxation, cost accounting, financial analysis, and government accounting.